Dancers in the Dark: Production

-The film was based on a play The Jazz King by James Creely who was better known as a screenwriter.
-In March 1929 it was announce the play would be put on next October.
+The film was based on a play The Jazz King by James Creelman who was better known as a screenwriter.
+In March 1929 it was announced the play would be put on next October.
 It was not produced on Broadway.
 In October 1931 Paramount bought screen rights to the play which was also known as St Louis Blues and Master of Ceremonies.
 The same month it was announced the film would star Miriam Hopkins and Charles Buddy Rogers.
-The film was conceived a drama with musical interludes.
+The film was conceived as a drama with musical interludes.

 Filming started under the title The Jazz King.

 Raft was later signed to a long-term contract by Paramount.
 He made it after Scarface but before that film was released.

 Reception

 The New York Times called it "curiously tedious."